Sheffield High School, South Yorkshire: School publications

-Each year girls from the school help to write and publish the magazine, High Times.
-The magazine is published towards the end of the autumn term each year and features articles about recent school events, interviews with new or departing teachers, photos and art work from the pupils.
-Volunteers from Years 12 and 13 write and edit the magazine as part of their enrichment programme with assistance from girls in younger years 7 through 10.
+Each year the school publishes an annual magazine, Spotlight.
+The magazine is published towards the end of the autumn term each year and features articles about recent school events, interviews with new or departing teachers, photos and artwork from the pupils.

-This was edited by Mr Nichols until 2006, Miss K Henderson 2006-2008 and by Mrs L Downes since then it has been edited by a group of staff and students.
-A school calendar is published termly featuring upcoming events, as well as the High Flyer and International High Flyer leaflets published at least three times a year.

 Awards ceremony

 An annual awards ceremony is held at the Octagon Centre to celebrate the school's achievements.
-Awards are given for a range of sporting and academic achievements such as 'Loyalty to School Sport' and the 'Mrs Ames’ Spoken English Prize'.
+Awards are given for a range of sporting and academic achievements such as 'Loyalty to School Sport' and the 'Mrs Ames' Spoken English Prize'.
 Each year a speech is given by an external speaker, the Headmistress, the Chairman of Governors and a 'Vote of Thanks' is given by the incoming Head Girl.